 Mom of 3-year-old model in China sorry over apparent beating

-BEIJING (AP) — The mother of a Chinese child model has apologized after videos of her appearing to beat her daughter appeared online, sparking outrage.
+BEIJING (AP) — The mother of a Chinese child model has apologized after videos of her appearing to beat her daughter appeared online, sparking outrage and debate about the country's highly competitive child modelling industry.

-Videos surfaced online this week showing a woman kicking and slapping a toddler who appears to be posing for photo shoots.
+Videos surfaced online this week showing a woman kicking, slapping and hitting a toddler with a clothes hanger as she appears to be posing for photo shoots.

 Internet users identified the child as Niuniu, a 3-year-old girl who models clothes sold on e-commerce website Taobao.